-A healthy pregnancy means a steadfast commitment to a lifestyle that will sustain you and your baby throughout pregnancy, childbirth, and beyond.
-For many, it means giving up habits and foods that could harm you and your unborn child.
+A healthy pregnancy means making a commitment to a lifestyle that will sustain you and your baby throughout pregnancy, childbirth, and beyond.
+For many, it means giving up habits and foods that could harm you and an unborn child.

 Keep in mind that The Mother Baby Center does not provide prenatal care.
-The Mother Baby Center is where you will deliver your baby.
+The Mother Baby Center is where your baby will be delivered.
 If you have questions about your pregnancy and health care during this time, please talk directly with your pregnancy care provider and clinic.

 If you smoke, it’s not too late to stop.
 Smoking decreases blood flow to your baby, which means that your baby will get less oxygen.
 Smoking also increases the risk of miscarriage, stillbirth, and sudden infant death syndrome.